How TO Outperform 80% of Local Salon Suites

 With an organized customer contact list, that same barber could have used tags to label and identify exactly which clients have requested beard trims in the past and tailor his promotion only to customers with a beard tag.
 Meanwhile, other clients would receive promotions that match their preferences, like a discount on haircuts or grooming products.

 To organize your list, first gather all customers’ contact information found in places like your cell phone, payment processors, and lead-generation campaigns.
-Transfer clients’ data into a central location database.
-This is usually in your salon software’s CRM (Customer Relationship Management).
-In your salon software CRM system, there should be some type of ‘tagging’ capabilities.
-Tagging is extremely helpful because it allows you to label your customers with service type, referral source, gender, and so many more different types of attributes. *You would want to be sure that tags aren’t offensive or derogatory.
+Transfer clients’ information to one centralized location.
+Your salon software should have a CRM (Customer Relationship Management) section to store all your clients’ contact details and preferences.
+The CRM system should also have ‘tagging’ capabilities.
+Tagging is extremely helpful and vital.
+Using tags for each client profile lets you label your customers by service type, referral source, gender, and many other attributes. *Don’t use tags that are offensive or derogatory.

-Before or after each service make it a habit to check your client’s profile.
-Make sure it is complete and updated with the necessary information, email address, and tag(s).
+Before or after each service, make it a habit to check your client’s profile.
+Ensure it is complete and updated with the necessary information, email address, and tag(s).

 By organizing your client data, you can send targeted promotions that resonate with specific client needs, creating a more personalized experience.
 And when clients feel like the message is just for them, they’re more likely to book appointments and make purchases, ultimately boosting your bottom line.

 2.)
-Maximize Your Time with an Efficient Appointment Scheduling System
+Maximize Time with an Efficient Appointment Scheduling System

 Time is money, especially in the salon business.
 Having an efficient appointment scheduling system gives you complete control over your day, allowing you to get the most out of every working hour.
 With an online booking system, you can easily see your daily schedule at a glance, which makes it easier to spot gaps in your calendar.
 These gaps are opportunities to generate more revenue.
 You can fill them by reaching out to regular clients or offering last-minute promotions to new customers.